Current Postings

 How to apply

-If you are interested in this opportunity, send your cover letter and resume with the subject “Manager, Community Branches OP SE” to SPLEmployment@surrey.ca.
-The deadline is Monday, April 29.
+If you are interested in this opportunity, send your cover letter* and resume with the subject “Indigenous Services Coordinator” to SPLEmployment@surrey.ca.
+A criminal record check, with no conviction of any offence related to the position applied for, is a condition of employment.

 We thank in advance all applicants who apply and advise that only those selected for an interview will be contacted.